Amulet-Team/Amulet-Core/README.md

          3. Verify that python 3.7 was successfully installed: `python3.7 --version`
       2. Set up a python virtual environment (also run the following commands in the terminal)
          1. Create the virtual environment: `python3.7 -m venv ENV`
-         2. Activate the environment: `source /ENV/bin/activate`
+         2. Activate the environment: `source ./ENV/bin/activate`
+4. Ensure that the virtual environment activated correctly by using the command `python -V` (Output should be `Python 3.7.0` or any version number above)
+5. Ensure pip is up-to-date by running the following command: `python -m pip install --upgrade pip`
-4. Install the requirements using `pip install -r requirements.txt`
+6. Install the requirements using `pip install -r requirements.txt`
-5. To format your files automatically before committing changes, use `pre-commit install`
+7. To format your files automatically before committing changes, use `pre-commit install`

 ### For Development
 Follow all of the step above for running from source, then install the following packages: